ayigitdogan/Decision-Trees-Classification-Example/README.md

-# Decision Trees Classification Exercise
+# Decision Trees - Classification Example
 This study includes the implementations and comparison of two different approaches to tree pruning operation on decision trees, namely:
 1. Picking the pruning option with the lowest cross-validation error
 2. Picking the pruning option with the lowest cost complexity